kanton-aargau/windows-fs/readme.md

 ### statDirectory

-Gets the directory size (in bytes) using a recursive walk.
+Gets various metadata about the directory and the files in it using a recursive walk.

 **Parameters**